 Used when the ticket does not contain enough information to replicate the reported issue but is potentially still valid.
 The ticket should be reopened when more information is supplied.

 If you believe that the ticket was closed in error – because you’re still having the issue, or it’s popped up somewhere else, or the triagers have made a mistake – please reopen the ticket and provide further information.
-Again, please do not reopen tickets that have been marked as “wontfix” and bring the issue to django-developers instead.
+Again, please do not reopen tickets that have been marked as “wontfix” and bring the issue to the Django Forum or django-developers instead.

 The triage process is primarily driven by community members.
 Really, ANYONE can help.